eBay Fulfillment: How Fast Shipping Helps You Grow | Cahoot

 The best 3PLs will give you access to a nationwide network of warehouses and carriers, so shipping products will take less time than if you were going it alone – in most cases within one or two days.
 Furthermore, if a 3PL places your inventory across the country strategically, you’ll always pay ground rates for shipping, so fast delivery will come at low prices.

 Like dropshipping, trusting a third party means giving up some control over your product before it gets to the customer.
 This challenge can become apparent with 3PLs that aren’t built for eCommerce, as products get damaged in their rush to fulfill orders.
 Modern 3PL networks that specialize in eCommerce, though, have very low defect rates and may even improve on your own delivery record.
+Multi channel fulfillment is also crucial, as it allows integration with multiple sales channels for efficient order management.

 This can introduce complexity and increase your handling fees.
 A 3PL Request for Proposal can help you to weigh your options.